concord-consortium/cloud-file-manager/readme.md

   // false if the content should be unwrapped before storing to file/disk wrapFileContent?: boolean mimeType?: string
+  // if present, used when saving to local file system
+  // if set to "application/octet-stream " this prevents iOS from appending a file extension
+  // based on MIME type
+  localFileMimeType?: string
   // note different capitalization from CFMBaseProviderOptions readableMimeTypes?: string[] extension?: string